 Before you pile on any bets with William Hill, we thought it would be useful to let you know some key statistics.
 Like all stats and odds, they are there to be defied, but your punting will be more informed by them.
 So what are the key Cheltenham Festival stats you should know before betting?
 We’ve picked them out for you here.

-Walsh the rider to beat
+Barry the rider to beat

 Mullins a hot handler

 Though Nicky Henderson has enjoyed plenty of success in races such as the Champion Hurdle recently, it’s Willie Mullins that sits atop of the Festival leaderboard with 65 wins.

 The County Carlow-based handler has bagged a staggering 18 of the 28 Festival races, some of them multiple times, but is yet to produce a Champion Chase winner.

 His Chacun Pour Soi is one of the first three in the betting for this year’s renewal, while Mullins will also be hoping to seal back-to-back Gold Cup wins after winning jump racing’s blue riband for the first time last year.

 Al Boum Photo, the 2019 hero, is back to defend his crown, while Mullins also has Punchestown Gold Cup winner Kemboy lining up.

 What about the handicaps?